How Insurers are Propping Up Coal

 - Scale up their investment in clean energy sources

-The Unfriend Coal network is a global coalition of NGO’s and social movements that is pressuring insurance companies to get out of the coal business and support the transition to clean energy.
+The Insure Our Future network is a global coalition of NGO’s and social movements that is pressuring insurance companies to get out of the coal business and support the transition to clean energy.